kovidgoyal/calibre/manual/server.rst

 ^^^^^^^^^^^^^^^^

-You can read any book in your calibre library by simply tapping on it and then tapping the :guilabel:`Read book` button.
+You can read any book in your calibre library by simply tapping on it and then tapping the :guilabel:`Read` button.
 The books reader is very simple to operate.
 You can both tap and swipe to turn pages.
 Swiping up/down skips between chapters.
 Tapping the top quarter of the screen gets you the detailed controls and viewer preferences.